What does a grade represent in PBL?

-Grades are meant to show what a student knows and is able to do with respect to classroom content that has been taught.
+Grades are meant to show what a student knows and is able to do with respect to specific subject and grade level standards.
 They communicate progress toward proficiency and encourage the student and the teacher to act on feedback.
-Proficiency-Based Grading is designed to meet these objectives more clearly and thoroughly than a typical letter grade.
-With PBG, scores are consistently reported using a scale of 1-4 which indicates the level of proficiency on the standard.
+Proficiency-Based Learning is designed to meet and articulate these objectives more clearly and thoroughly than a typical letter grade.
+With PBL, scores are consistently reported using a scale of 1-4, which indicates the level of proficiency on the specific standard.

 Will students receive a letter grade in the course and how will the grades be determined?

-Secondary students will earn a traditional letter grade in a course, and the high school transcript will look the same as it has in the past.
-The course letter grade will be determined according to the district proficiency-based grading scale.
-The grades elementary students receive will be a composite proficiency score of 1-4 that has been calculated by averaging all the proficiency scores for each standard in each subject during the nine-week reporting period.
+Secondary students in grades 9-12 will earn a traditional letter grade in each course, and the high school transcript will look the same as it has in the past.
+The course letter grade will be determined according to the district Proficiency-Based Learning grading scale.
+Students in grades K-8 receive a composite proficiency score of 1-4 that has been calculated by averaging all the proficiency scores for each standard in each subject during the nine-week reporting period.

-Summative scores for each standard are determined by decaying average, a grading method that puts more weight on the most recent evidence of student learning.
-Student grades for 9-12 students will be calculated by taking the sum of the content standard final scores divided by the total number of standards assessed at least three times throughout the quarter.
+Proficiency scores for each standard are determined by RECENCY, a calculation method that honors the most recent evidence of student learning.
+Student grades for 9-12 students will be calculated by taking the sum of the content standard final scores divided by the total number of standards assessed throughout the grading period.

 Grade Point Average (GPA) on a grades 9-12 report card is calculated the same as it has always been.

 How are levels of proficiency determined?

 In Granite, there are four levels of proficiency.
-The levels are based on the core standards, where a Level 3 is the expectation of the standard.
-The District Curriculum Department specialists, with input from teachers, create proficiency scales for standards on each grade level and subject.
+The levels are based on the core standards, where level 3 is the expectation for the standard.
+The district Curriculum & Instruction Department specialists, with input from teachers, create proficiency scales for standards on each grade level and subject.
 Teachers reference the proficiency scales when creating assessments and rubrics for those assessments.

-What is the role of homework in Proficiency Based Grading?
+What is the role of traditional “homework” in Proficiency-Based Learning?

-Homework is meaningful independent practice which requires time and effort outside the classroom and has an articulated purpose tied to content standards, but is not included in the calculation of the grade.
-The expectation of teachers is that homework serves as a vehicle for feedback, teaching or relearning.
+Traditional "homework" is replaced with independent, meaningful learning activities which requires time and effort outside the classroom and have an articulated purpose tied to specific standards.
+These learning activities are NOT included in the calculation of the grade.
+The expectation of teachers is that learning activities serve as a vehicle for feedback, extra practice and/or relearning.

-What exactly does proficiency-based grading entail?
+What exactly does Proficiency-Based Learning entail?
 Do assignments/assessments carry the same weight as they do currently, or is it purely based on assessments?

-Proficiency-based grading entails reporting to students and parents on student learning at given moments in time.
+Proficiency-Based Learning entails reporting to students and parents on student learning at given moments in time.
 Learning is measured against the Utah Core Standards, what the state prescribes that students should know and be able to do in each course and at each grade level.
-In PBG, assignments are not “weighted” against assessments; that is a concept rooted in a traditional grading system.
+In PBL, assignments are not “weighted” against assessments; that is a concept rooted in a traditional grading system.
 Some assignments might be scored as assessments; assessments are not exclusively tests but can be projects, products, group work, oral presentations, or work assigned to be completed at home.
-Assessments are demonstrations of student learning, and only assessments are scored in our PBG system.
+Assessments are demonstrations of student learning, and only assessments are scored in our PBL system.